Pro Taste

 Babgulyás – Daniel, Hungary

 Babgulyás (bean goulash) is a plant-based variation of the classic Hungarian goulash.
-Traditionally, goulash is made with beef (the word gulyás comes from the herdsmen who look after the cows), but the bean version is so rich in flavour that you won’t miss the meat.
+Traditionally, goulash is made with beef (the word gulyás comes from the herdsmen who look after the cows), but the bean version is so rich in flavor that you won’t miss the meat.

 In this dish, beans are simmered in a fragrant paprika-infused broth along with a medley of potatoes, onions, garlic, celery, and other vegetables.
 Garnished with fresh parsley and served with a side of crusty bread or dumplings, babgulyás offers an authentic taste of Hungary with a hearty, plant-based twist.